-The Companies Act now codifies the common law position and makes a few notable additions (which do not alter the common law position significantly).
-The Companies Act extends the duties of directors and increases the accountability of directors to the shareholders of the company.
+The Companies Act now codifies the common law position and makes a few notable additions thereto.
+The Companies Act extends the duties of directors, and increases the accountability of directors to the shareholders and other stakeholders of the company.

 However, common law duties and principles still apply where they have not been expressly altered by, or are not in conflict with, the Companies Act.